nadiakane26/bootcamp/ruby/classwork/railsfriends/README.md

 <td><%= link_to 'Delete', friend, method: :delete, data: { confirm: 'Are you sure?' }, class: "btn btn-outline-danger btn-sm" %></td>

 ```

-Are you sure prompt isn't working
+- Are you sure? prompt isn't working